 - Workshops for all Key Stages

-- Drop In sessions to meet the Inclusion Manager
+- Drop in sessions to meet the Inclusion Leader

 How we plan to demonstrate impact of spending

 - We now have a designated pupil premium lead teacher who is part of the senior leadership team of the school